bmcdonnell629/CS-3308-Team5-Project/Milestone 5 SQL Design/SQL_TESTING.md

     4. Click login button

 Expected result:
     User login should be successful.
+Login will be successful on the user side if they are taken to the home/search page.
+If the login is succesful, it query the database and find the username and password linked together under a UserID.
+This will then trigger the login to be successful and the user will be taken to the home/seach page.

 Actual result:
     User is taken to the home/search page.